Kmykhail/Abstract-VM/README.md

   `print`: Asserts that the value at the top of the stack is an 8-bit integer.</br>
   `exit`: Terminate the execution of the current program.</br>
  ##### Exceptions:
-  1. Problems reading files\
+  1. Problems reading files</br>
-  2. When use arithmetic instructions, stack must contain at least 2 values, otherwise I catch an exception and continue reading to the end of the file\
+  2. When use arithmetic instructions, stack must contain at least 2 values, otherwise I catch an exception and continue reading to the end of the file</br>
-  3. Type overflow\
+  3. Type overflow</br>
   4. Division by zero

 ### Compiling: